 The next day some of Aunties kids said to my wife “What did you do to her?”
 Alarmed my wife said “I prayed with her, why?”

 Auntie spent the last few days of her life smiling, thanking nurses and asking to meet her grandchildren.
 Hugs happened and Auntie was a different person.
 Auntie never acknowledged praying with my wife or believing in Jesus but there isn’t any other evidence to explain the complete change from an angry and bitter old dying women to a sweet little old cancerous women in pain.
-She was not getting more morphine.
 She actually seemed to be living beyond the pain drugs.
 She died much happier than she had lived most of her life.

 “All I did was do what I felt God was telling me to do” says my wife.